LETTER FROM SUPERINTENDENT

 CARROLL HIGH SCHOOL LAPTOPS

 Parents and students will be required to complete an orientation session and sign the Student/Parent Laptop Contract before a laptop computer will be assigned to any individual student.
-A $20 user fee will be charged for the 2016-17 school year.
+A $20 optional insurance fee for 2017-18 school year is available.
 Students will be required to turn in the laptop at the end of each school year.
 Computers must be in working order.
 Students will be held financially responsible for items such as chargers and protective sleeves.

 LOST AND FOUND